 If you live in a northern climate, one of the most challenging parts of raising poultry is keeping their water from freezing in the winter.

-If you have electricity in your coop & run this job will get much easier!
-We don’t have permanent electric lines run to our coop, but it’s close enough to our house that we can run a really long extension cord out there.
-We had an outdoor outlet installed in the corner of our house closest to the coop just for this purpose.
+If you have electricity in your coop and run this job will get much easier!
+If you don’t have permanent electric lines run to the coop, you can run a really long extension cord out there.

 Electric Pet Bowl

 For the past several winters, we have used an electric heated pet bowl.
 I love that it is deep so the ducks can dip their whole heads in, and it holds plenty of water.
 If you have ducks, they will splash about and make a mess and try to swim in it, so keep this outside in the run.
 It was inexpensive & durable and has an internal thermostat so it only kicks on when the temperatures go below freezing to help keep electric bills down.
 If you can swing electric in your run this is my #1 recommendation.

 Before we got ducks we used a heated waterer base.
 You need to have electricity available for this option, and a metal waterer.
 The nice part of this option is that you can use your existing metal waterer.
 The heater is a round base you put your waterer on top of.
 A thermostat will turn the heater on when temperatures dip below freezing.
 If you are using this option inside the coop, put the base on top of a cement block and keep shaving away from it to prevent fires.
 It doesn’t get super hot & is unlikely to catch on fire, but better safe than sorry.